Gloved hands prepare a medical device for the regulatory submissions process.

 For higher-risk devices, extensive clinical data is a must.
 This process is so demanding that many companies choose to outsource the writing of their clinical evaluation reports.
 Whether you handle it in-house or with a partner, meticulous organization is key to presenting a clear and convincing case to the FDA.

-Submit Your Application Through the CDRH Portal
+Step 3: Submit Your Application via the CDRH Portal

 Gone are the days of mailing boxes of paper to the FDA.
 All premarket submissions for medical devices must now be sent electronically.
 The CDRH Portal is the FDA’s secure online system for this purpose.
 It allows you to upload your application, track its progress, and communicate with the FDA throughout the review process.